How Much Does Sidewalk or Patio Repair Cost in 2025?

 Repairing a stone sidewalk or patio costs between $14 and $17 per square foot.
 Like brick, stone walkways and patios are more aesthetically pleasing than basic concrete or asphalt, but they are much costlier to repair.
 Typical repair work includes installing replacement stones and mortar to address cracks and gaps.

-While a front sidewalk will not be made of tile, tile is an elegant choice for a private walkway and patio.
-However, tile patio repair costs range from $400 to $2,000 for a 100-square-foot area.
+While a front sidewalk will not be made of tile, it’s an elegant choice for a private walkway and patio.
+Tile patio repair costs range from $400 to $2,000 for a 100-square-foot area.

 Typically, contractors will need to replace the grout, which can crumble over time.
 Tiles can also be chipped and cracked, meaning the contractor may need to replace complete tiles.

 Pavers (also called paving stones) are made of multiple materials, including stone, brick, and concrete.
-This makes them expensive; the average cost of a patio paver installation is $18 per square foot, and repair work can range from $7 to $30 per square foot.
+This makes them more expensive than some other materials; the average paver patio installation cost is $18 per square foot, and repair work can range from $7 to $30 per square foot.

 The table below shows the average sidewalk and patio repair cost for each problem by square foot.